Helping Your Child Cope With Worry

 So, focusing on possible dangers was a great survival tactic.

 Unfortunately it doesn’t work for us in our modern lives.
-Children can become so caught up in their minds that they lose out on living.
+Children and young people can become so caught up in their minds that they lose out on living.

 Questions to ask: